prajivinn/prajivinn.github.io/_posts/2024-01-01-Optimizing-Loan-Approval-Process.md

 ```
 <br>
-output: a sample of 5 rows is shown below
+Output: A sample of first 5 rows is displayed below
 <br>
 <br>